Aaron Doran: 2021–22 season

-In Inverness Caledonian Thistle’s first match of the 2021–22 season, Doran scored his first goal of the season, from a 25 yard strike, in a 2–0 win against Peterhead in the group stage of the Scottish League Cup.
+In Inverness Caledonian Thistle's first match of the 2021–22 season, Doran scored his first goal of the season, from a 25-yard strike, in a 2–0 win against Peterhead in the group stage of the Scottish League Cup.
 After the match, he said it was the best goals scored of his career.
-Manager Billy Dodds also praised Doran’s performance, including his goal.
+Manager Billy Dodds also praised Doran's performance, including his goal.
 However, he suffered a thigh injury that saw him out for two matches.
-On 7 August 2021, Doran returned from injury, coming on as a 81st-minute substitute, in a 1–0 win against Raith Rovers.
+On 7 August 2021, Doran returned from injury, coming on as an 81st-minute substitute, in a 1–0 win against Raith Rovers.
 On 11 September 2021, he scored his second goal of the season, in a 3–1 win against Partick Thistle.
 However, in a match against Dunfermline Athletic on 18 September 2021 (also his 300th appearance for the club), Doran suffered a thigh injury and was substituted at half-time, as the match ended in a 1–1 draw.

 After missing two matches, he returned to the first team, coming on as a 61st-minute substitute, in a 2–0 win against Greenock Morton on 16 October 2021.
 Since returning from injury, Doran regained his first team place, playing in the midfield position.
-However in a match against Hamilton Academical on 18 December 2021, Doran suffered a thigh injury and was substituted in the 38th minute, as Inverness Caledonian Thistle loss 2–1.
+However, in a match against Hamilton Academical on 18 December 2021, Doran suffered a thigh injury and was substituted in the 38th minute, as Inverness Caledonian Thistle loss 2–1.
 But on 2 January 2022, he made his return to the starting line–up from injury against Arbroath, only for him to suffer a thigh injury and was substituted in the 44th minute, as the match ended in a 0–0 draw.
 After the match, Doran was out for a month with an injury.

 On 19 February 2022, he returned from injury, coming on as a 78th-minute substitute, and set up a late consolation goal, in a 2–1 loss against Ayr United.
 Since returning from injury, Doran regained his first team place towards the end of the 2021–22 season and helped the club secure a place in the Premiership play-offs.
 In the semi–finals of the Premiership play-offs against Arbroath, he played in both legs to help the club reach the final after beating them on penalties.
 Doran played in both legs of the Premiership play–offs final against St Johnstone, as Inverness Caledonian Thistle loss 6–2 on aggregate.
 At the end of 2021–22 season, he made thirty–nine appearances and scoring two times in all competitions.
 Following this, Doran signed a one–year contract extension with the club.